 Transferring knowledge from one person to another is an art.
 Only by doing so regularly, can a designer be efficient in making clear why he is an expert.

 There is some gold to be mined here.
 As far as item (1) goes, I am afraid that most technical fields today are so rich in content that an engineer must focus their energy in order to develop an significant level of expertise.
 My field, electronics, is so broad today that I have had to focus on analog electronics and optics.

 Notice how items (2)-(4) are all about technical communications.
 From my standpoint, you do not have to be internationally recognized to be an expert -- Susan Boyle was an expert singer before she was internationally recognized.
 An expert cannot give the title to themselves, they must earn the title with the respect of their peers.
+Many have to face multiple trials and tribulations, uploading their songs on apps like YouTube and SoundCloud, while getting little to no recognition.
+Few even turn to YouTube and Soundcloud promotion websites to get a few followers!
 However, many engineers do not understand that some level of career marketing is necessary in order to advance.
 I have known many fine engineers who felt that their expertise should be recognized without any communications effort from them.
 They never got anywhere.